koneal2013/etsim/README.md

 * `-n`: The number of aliens to be spawned. (default 10)
 * `-m`: The path to the map file. (default "map.txt")
+* `-h`: Help for etsim

+## Makefile

+* `make test`: Runs all tests in the project using the `go test` command.
+* `make start`: Cleans the project, builds it, and runs the main program with any arguments passed in using the `./etsim $(ARGS)` command.
+The `ARGS` variable can be set to pass any desired arguments.
+* `make build`: Runs the tests using the `make test` command, then runs the `golangci-lint run` command to perform a static analysis of the code, and finally builds the program using the `go build` command.
+* `make clean`: Cleans the project using the `go clean -i` command.
+* `make cover`: Runs all tests and generates a coverage report in the `.coverage` directory using the `go test -v -cover ./... -coverprofile .coverage/coverage.out` and `go tool cover -html=.coverage/coverage.out -o .coverage/coverage.html` commands.
+* `make covero`: Runs the `make cover` command and opens the generated coverage report in the default browser using the `open .coverage/coverage.html` command.

 ## Gameplay